Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Deadlock.md

-Espera circular
+Sucede cuando hay **espera circular**
-When the process are waiting for a semaphore or mutex that is given by another process.
+When the process is waiting for a semaphore or mutex that is given by another process.
 ## Conditions for possible deadlock
 - *Mutual exclusion*
 - *Hold and wait*